Background

 Understanding No Claims Discount

 For new drivers, building your NCD is crucial for getting affordable insurance in the future.
-Here's roughly how it works:
+Here is roughly how the discount builds up over time.

 These percentages vary between insurers, but the principle is the same - the longer you drive without claiming, the cheaper your insurance becomes.

 You can usually protect your no claims discount for an additional fee.
-This means if you make a claim, you won't lose your entire discount, though your premium may still increase.
+This means if you make a claim, you will not lose your entire discount, though your premium may still increase.

 What Information Do You Need to Get a Quote?